 While it’s normal to struggle at the moment, looking out for signs in yourself and others of more significant distress can help you or a colleague access support.

 NHS South East Leadership Academy has published tips, resources and signposting to help you find the right support for you and your teams, including advice for:

 • Staying well

 • Patients and carers

 You can access these resources via the Academy’s Looking After Our People page.

-NHS staff have been given free access to a number of wellbeing apps from now until the 31 March 2021 to support our mental health and wellbeing.
+NHS staff have been given free access to a number of wellbeing apps to support our mental health and wellbeing.